pcchouCR97/Understanding-Cryptography-by-Christof-Paar/docs/QuantumOpt/QOpt/QAOA.md

 ### Solving QUBO via QAOA
 We can consider a binary polynomial of any degree and transform it using the techniques we have covered in [QUBO section](./QUBO.md).
 We will end up having a Hamiltonian that is a sum of tensor products of $Z_{j}$ matrices.
 Luckly, we can now deal with more than just one or two $Z_{j}$ matrices.

-In the same fashion, If $\lvert x \rangle$ is a basis state, we have
+In the same fashion, if $\lvert x \rangle$ is a basis state, we have

 $$
 e^{-iaZ_{j1}Z_{j2}\cdots Z_{jm}} \lvert x \rangle = e^{-ia} \lvert x \rangle